xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 ---

+## Support a transactional Open Frame in an app built with XMTP

-## Determine if an Open Frame is transactional
+### Determine if an Open Frame is transactional

 Frame transactions are triggered using button-click events.